- 3 Easy, Reliable, Productive Cut Flowers: Sunflowers, Zinnias & Rudbeckia

 The large, double blooms of 'Double Click Mix' feature deeply fringed petals in a lively range of colors, including carmine, pink, and white with sunny yellow centers.
 These dance atop tall, well-branched stalks of fernlike foliage that also makes a fine green bouquet filler.

 Here are the final three on our list that you'll want to check out, along with Johnny's recommendations.
-Be sure to check the extensive Flower Production Guides in the Flower Grower's Library for detailed planting and harvesting instructions.
+Be sure to see the extensive Flower Production Guides in the Flower Grower's Library for detailed planting and harvesting instructions.

 Scabiosa, also known as mourningbride and pincushion flower, is a versatile cut flower.
 With its spiky ball center and strong wiry stems, it can be used fresh or dried.
 Some varieties form decorative seed pods that resemble shuttlecocks, adding whimsy and interest to mixed bouquets and arrangements.
 'Pincushion Formula Mix' features elegant, button-like flowers in rich "black," lavender-blue, butter yellow, bright red, salmon rose, and white on durable, wiry stems.
 Easy, reliable, and beautiful — cut regularly to keep them coming.